Into Windows

 How To Get Back The Classic Personalization Window In Windows 10

-Last Updated on October 7, 2020 by admin 6 Comments
+Last Updated on December 5, 2023 by admin 6 Comments

 In Windows 10, many of the popular settings are not present in their default locations, thanks to the new Settings app.
 Microsoft has moved many settings from the classic Control Panel to the overhauled Settings app to bring all settings under one roof.

-Unlike previous Windows versions, when you right-click on the desktop and click Personalize option, you will see the Settings app instead of the classic Personalization window.
+Unlike previous Windows versions, when you right-click on the desktop and click the Personalize option, you will see the Settings app instead of the classic Personalization window.
 Microsoft has moved most of the settings from the classic Personalization window to the Personalization category of the Settings app.

 Get Personalization window in Windows 10